coronel08/react-navbar2/README.md

     * Line 1:26 in Item.js
     * Line 1:10 in About.js
 * [ ] Change state in Item.js to use [hook states](https://reactjs.org/docs/hooks-state.html) below is count named as county
-    * call the below code in the render function/class by calling it like this < County />
+    * Code below just increases count.
+Call the below code in the render function/class by calling it like this < County />.
 ```
 function County() {
     const [count, setCount] = useState(1)